satalites/CS35L-Final-Project/README.md

 - Mobile app
 - Improved UI
 - More Love
 - suppport tablets and drawing stylist
+- Paint bucket : fill in space with color